gracelang/language/spec.md

         miceEaten:= (n : Number) -> Done
     }

+Note that the public methods of `Object` are implicitly included in the type denoted by a type literal.

-For commonality with method declarations, parameters are normally named in type declarations.
+For commonality with method declarations, parameters are normally named in type literals.
 These names are useful when writing specifications of the methods.
 If a parameter name is omitted, it must be replaced by an underscore.
 The type of a parameter or result may be omitted, in which case the type is `Unknown`.